the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

-* Fix - Alter the way we add "Event Blocks" category to the editor to make it WP 5.8 compliant.
+* Fix - Add a new function to add "Event Blocks" category to the editor for WP >= 5.8.
 [TBD]

 = [5.8.1] 2021-07-20 =